cyocum/cyocum.github.io/_posts/2020-06-20-Some-Examples-of-Querying.md

 ---
 layout: post
 date: 2020-06-20 18:00:00
-title: Basic Querying and more on the Cíannachta Glinne Geimen
+title: Some Examples of Querying and More on the Cíannachta Glinne Geimen
 author: et
 ---